 The woman only looked him up and down.

-He was slightly disappointed when Vernon's grandmother didn't look at him enviously as if to say, How did you get so lucky to be LILY EVANS escort?, but instead, only looked at him strangely.
+He was slightly disappointed when Vernon's grandmother didn't look at him enviously as if to say, How did you get so lucky to be LILY EVANS' date? but instead, only looked at him strangely.
 She slowly scooted away from James.

 James watched her do this with confusion before shrugging and turning to an equally old lady (Vernon's other grandmother) sitting to his left.

-"Good day."
-She said stiffly.
+"Good day," she said stiffly.